susam/hello/README.md

 ====================================

 The program `HELLO.COM` was developed on MS-DOS Version 6.22 using the DOS program named `DEBUG.EXE`.
-It is exactly 28 bytes in length.
-It can be used to print the string "hello, world" followed by newline to standard output.xb
+It is exactly 23 bytes in length.
+It can be used to print the string "hello, world" followed by newline to standard output.

 Assemble